Audi e-tron S and e-tron S Sportback break cover

 The models will be available to order in the UK from summer 2020, priced from £87,000 OTR (e-tron S) and £88,700 OTR (e-tron S Sportback).

 Handling 2.0: the driving experience

-Their drive layout makes very effective use of the modular construction principle: here, the more powerful electric motor that powers the rear axle in the 'standard' e tron 55 is installed in adapted form on the front axle, while two modified examples of the front electric motor from the e tron 55 operate at the rear.
+Their drive layout makes very effective use of the modular construction principle: here, the more powerful electric motor that powers the rear axle in the 'standard' e-tron 55 is installed in an adapted form on the front axle, while two modified examples of the front electric motor from the e-tron 55 operate at the rear.